“Nature’s peace will flow into you, as sunshine flows into trees.”

-What is it and how do we practice?
+What is Forest Bathing and how do we do it?

-Forest bathing is a guided immersion into nature that invites you to connect with the environment through all five of your felt senses: touch, hearing, smell, sight and sometimes even taste.
+Forest bathing (also known as Shinrin-yoku or forest therapy) is a relaxing experience in nature that invites you to explore your connection to the world around you through your five felt senses: sight, sound, touch, smell, and sometimes even taste.

-A forest bath offers you the opportunity to slow down and connect deeply with the world around you, in a way that many of us have forgotten since our childhood years of curiosity.
+A forest bath offers you the opportunity to slow down and build meaningful connections to the world around you, in a way that many of us have forgotten since our childhood years of curiosity.

 Sound simple and straightforward?
 In a way, yes it is.
 But there is extensive science to back up why it is worth your time.